 In fact, after your exercise session, your body does not suddenly return to its normal state.
 Excess post-exercise oxygen consumption (EPOC), also known as the afterburn effect, is the body’s way of cooling down gradually and reaching a state of homeostasis.
 Your body utilizes oxygen during exercise to produce energy and does it even more post-exercise to return to the pre-workout level.
 It results in the afterburn effect and you end up burning calories even after you are done with your workout.

 Strength training helps induce a higher magnitude of EPOC as there is a greater disturbance to the body’s homeostasis from strength training than cardiovascular activity.

 If they lift weights at all, most women prefer to stick to light ones as they fear bulking up.

 Fact: Yes, you use light weights during the beginner’s workout routine for women to understand movement patterns.
 But eventually, you should move on to heavier weights as you progress to avoid training plateaus.

 Myth #5: Strength training can only be done at the gym

 It’s a popular belief that strength training can only be done with the aid of heavy equipment at the gym.

 Fact: Strength training can be done everywhere.
 If you have no equipment, try bodyweight squats, push-ups, swimmer, and floor tricep dips.
 They all build strength.
 You can also buy resistance bands, kettlebells, or TRX bands to use at home for more various exercises.

 In fitness as in all other spheres of life, it’s essential that we make well-informed choices rather than running with popular beliefs.
-It’s a good idea to complement your endurance training with strength training for better-defined curves and a toned body.
-Go ahead, lift those weights!
+It’s a good idea to complement your endurance training with strength training in any beginner workout plan for women at home for better-defined curves and a toned body.
+So, go ahead, and lift those weights!